hpshelton/hpshelton.github.io/_posts/2015/2015-01-13-our-nbc-news-group-standards-team-has-sent.md

 - offensive
 ---
 <blockquote>Our NBC News Group Standards team has sent guidance to NBC News, MSNBC, and CNBC not to show headlines or cartoons that could be viewed as insensitive or offensive.</blockquote>

- — "An NBC News spokesperson", <a href="http://www.buzzfeed.com/rosiegray/some-outlets-are-censoring-charlie-hebdos-satirical-cartoons?">Many Outlets Are Censoring Charlie Hebdo's Satirical Cartoons After Attack</a>
+<p>— "An NBC News spokesperson", <a href="http://www.buzzfeed.com/rosiegray/some-outlets-are-censoring-charlie-hebdos-satirical-cartoons?">Many Outlets Are Censoring Charlie Hebdo's Satirical Cartoons After Attack</a></p>